albacanete/CCBDA-Project/research/tutorial/README.md

 ![img](img/loadbalancer-created.png)

 ### EC2 SSH connection
-Now that the EC2 Instance is running, you have to check that you can connect to it through the IP specified in the `SshIp` parameter using the private key.
+Now that the EC2 Instance is running, you have to check that you can connect to it using the private key.

 ![img](img/ssh-connection.png)